Veterans Memorial Park (Boise, Idaho)

-Veterans Memorial Park is a 38 acre urban park along the Boise River in Boise, Idaho, USA.
+Veterans Memorial Park is a 38 acre urban park along the Boise River in Boise, Idaho, United States.
 The park is managed by the Boise Parks and Recreation Department and includes picnic facilities, play areas, and memorials to veterans and fallen soldiers.
 Although managed by Boise Parks and Recreation, Veterans Memorial Park is not a city park but an Idaho state park.

 History

 The park was constructed on the site of the former Idaho Soldiers Home.
 Also known as the Old Soldier's Home, the facility opened in 1895 and closed in 1966.
 Veterans Memorial State Park opened on the property in 1976.